-A Credit Note is a commercial document that a supplier produces for a customer to notify the customer of credit applied to the customer's account & Invoice.
+A Credit Note is a commercial document that a supplier produces to notify the customer about a credit applied to the customer's account & Invoice.

 TABLE OF CONTENTS